nashidau/Random-Number-Gods/Readme.md

  - 0.2: The Weaver: the coming of the dethread deity.
  - 0.3: Law and Order: The coming of the static good
  - 0.4: The True Names: The RNGods, not the rng.
+ - 0.5: The Repeated Scriptures: The god of sequences arrives

 The Great Beyond
 ================